cockroachdb/docs/v2.0/sql-faqs.md

 ## How does CockroachDB sort results when `ORDER BY` is not used?

-When an [`ORDER BY`](select.html#sorting-retrieved-values) clause is not used in a `SELECT` query, retrieved rows are not sorted by any consistent criteria.
-Instead, CockroachDB returns them as the coordinating node receives them.
+When an [`ORDER BY`](query-order.html) clause is not used in a query, rows are processed or returned in a non-deterministic order.
+"Non-deterministic" means that the actual order can depend on the logical plan, the order of data on disk, the topology of the CockroachDB cluster, and is generally variable over time.

 ## Why are my `INT` columns returned as strings in JavaScript?